ActuarialIntelligence/KDBADXandLogAnalytics/README.md

 ## In Memory Aggregation

-The implementation of the method: ParseExpressionAgainstLoadedInMemoryData(..) , illustrates the means of achieving In-Memory Aggregations against KDB table Data with the aide of runtime compilation of an inline delegate:
+The implementation of the method: DynamicallyParseExpressionDirectlyAgainstKDBDataInDirectMemmoryPointerFashion(..) , illustrates the means of achieving In-Memory Aggregations against KDB table Data with the aide of runtime compilation of an inline delegate:

 ```C#
 using ActuarialIntelligence.Domain.ContainerObjects;